Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Trapped solution

 As the kernel elements of $A_{Q}\tilde L_{Q}$ are already completely modulated (using six parameters), the $Q$-direction cannot arise from $\tilde L_{Q}f$; we do not need to care $\tilde L_{Q}\eps_{o}$.
 Therefore, we arrive at the final decomposition $w_{1}=P_{1}+\eps_{1}$ with

 \begin{rem} In fact, $\eps_{1}$ cannot be rigorously expressed using $L_{Q}\eps$, as explained in Remark~\ref{RemarkLQ Well Definedness}.
 But it can be represented using $\widetilde{L}_{Q}\eps$:

 In this expression, we still have an odd profile in the $yQ$-direction.
-As opposed to $Q$, this direction is already included in the generalized kernel of $L_{Q}$ and does not create an issue in our modulation setting.
+Unlike $Q$, this direction is already included in the generalized kernel of $L_{Q}$ and does not create an issue in our modulation setting.
 Indeed, we can verify on the way the contribution of this term is negligible as

-In contrast, the $Q$-direction could be critical in size since $|\mu|\lesssim b$ (see \eqref{eq:mu estimate by b}) and we need the correction from $\wt{\eps}_{1}$to $\eps_{1}$.
+In contrast, the $Q$-direction could be critical in size since $|\mu|\lesssim \lambda$ (see \eqref{eq:mu estimate by b}) and we need the correction from $\wt{\eps}_{1}$to $\eps_{1}$.

-In the following we verify \eqref{eq:5.3 Remark goal}.
+In the following, we verify \eqref{eq:5.3 Remark goal}.
 We note that $\D_{Q}P_{e}=\widehat{P}_{1,o}$.
 From the decomposition \eqref{eq:DefinitionEpsilon1afterModify} and \eqref{eq:epsilon tilde L expression}, we have

 For $Q\mathcal{H}\Re(Q\widehat{\eps}_{e})$, using $(1+y^{2})Q^{2}=2$ and \eqref{eq:CommuteHilbert}, we have

 For the profile part, we have

 By \eqref{eq:5.3 Remark 1}, \eqref{eq:5.3 Remark 2}, and again \eqref{eq:CommuteHilbert}, we have